protontypes/open-sustainable-technology/README.md

 - [daymetr](https://github.com/bluegreen-labs/daymetr) - Allows for easy downloads of Daymet climate data directly to your R workspace or your computer.
 - [ClimDown](https://github.com/pacificclimate/ClimDown) -  A Climate Downscaling package for the R statistical programming language.
 - [ClimSim](https://github.com/leap-stc/ClimSim/) - An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators.
+- [CLIMaCCF](https://github.com/dlr-pa/climaccf) - Provide an open-source, easy-to-use, and flexible software tool that efficiently calculates spatially and temporally resolved climate impact of aviation emissions by using algorithmic climate change functions .

 ### Meteorological Observation and Forecast